sina7272/EE_3.07_Geodata_WS2021/gdms0020_Course_Preparation/README.md

 ## git

 We use git to provide the course material.
 You should familiarize yourself with git.
-A short introduction on how to use git is given in the local file [git.md](git.md).
+A short introduction on how to use git is given [here](git.md).